wrmungas/Game-Engine/design-manifesto.md

 wish it had some features that C++ does like templates.
 I am not entirely comfortable with the immense amount of features in the C++ standard library, nor with a strictly object-oriented design mindset; but I am willing to dip my toes into the water, so to speak.

+I may implement parts of the engine first in C before upgrading them to C++.

 I will use a few stylistic guidelines/conventions that I think make sense:

 1. Use little to no inheritance, at least in the engine components.